MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

    `[<path>] $ mlserver-python`

-2. At the Python command prompt, paste the following script:
+2. Run a revosclapy function, such as **rx_Summary** on a dataset.
+Many sample datasets are built in.
+At the Python command prompt, paste the following script:

 ~~~~
         import os